SUGOi Evolution Bibs Review

 When we reviewed the Evolution Pro bibs, we suggested that in addition to the wide leg grippers, SUGOi include something like elastic in future editions.
 Well, they did us one better by adding the MAB PowerBand silicone leg gripper to prevent slip without constricting the thighs.
 This is a huge step up from the earlier version, which especially rode up on those indoor spin classes and Zwift rides when the sweat completely drenched the shorts and caused shrinkage (of the shorts).

 We gave the SUGOi a top score in this category.
-Just behind were the Pearl Izumi P.R.O.
-Escape and Pearl Izumi Quest Splice alongside the Louis Garneau CB Carbon 2 shorts.
+Just behind was the Pearl Izumi Quest Splice, alongside the Louis Garneau CB Carbon 2 shorts.
 Few of the other bibs were anywhere near the comfort of these products.
 Both used a comparatively high mix of spandex and polyester as well as high panel counts with smooth seam designs to help flex and fit the form.
 The boil-down is that riders looking to do more distance should go with the SUGOi and those looking for less distance who don't mind pull strings at the waist should go with the Louis Garneau CB Carbon 2.

-It is worth mentioning two other top bib shorts, the Pearl Izumi Quest Splice and the Pearl Izumi P.R.O.
-Escape Bib.
+It is worth mentioning two other top bib shorts, the Pearl Izumi Quest Splice.
 Both have tight fits and do a good job of wicking away moisture, but overall do not score as well as the SUGOi.
-The only bibs that outperform SUGOi are the Pearl Izumi Elite In-R-Cool bibs.
-If breathability is the most important measure to you, take a look at these.
-Their intensely tight fit and technical materials created a very breathable product.

 Efficiency and Pedal Friendliness